Southern Utah photography workshop

 Sunrise, Moonscape, 2020.

 in his early work by Ansel Adams and Wynn Bullock, Lynn Radekas

-professional photography career spans over fifty years.
-His love
+professional photography career spans more than fifty years.
+His

-of the grand landscapes and intimate details of the American West
+love of the grand landscapes and intimate details of the American

 Radekas Black and White photography has been featured in